cnabio/cnab-spec/103-bundle-runtime.md

 CNAB_ACTION=install
 ```

 The _installation name_ is the name of the _instance of_ this application.
 Consider the situation where an application ("wordpress") is installed multiple times into the same cloud.
 Each installation _must_ have a unique installation name, even though they will be installing the same CNAB bundle.
-Instance names may consist of Graph Unicode characters and need not be user-readable.
+Instance names MUST consist of Graph Unicode characters and _may_ be user-readable.
 The Unicode Graphic characters include letters, marks, numbers, punctuation, symbols, and spaces, from categories L, M, N, P, S, Zs.

 The _bundle name_ is the name of the bundle (as represented in `bundle.json`'s `name` field).
 The specification of this field is in the [101-bundle-json.md](bundle definition).